dhlee-project/fathomnet-cvpr2025-ssl/README.md

 These embeddings are then processed by the Multi-Context Environmental Attention Module (MCEAM), which infers attention-based interactions between the object and its surrounding environment at the context level.
 The resulting interactions are integrated to form a unified representation that captures both object-specific features and object-environment relationships.
 This integrated embedding is passed to a classifier to predict the marine animal's label.
 To enhance semantic consistency in the model’s predictions, a Hierarchical Auxiliary Classification module is introduced during training.
 This auxiliary module performs classification across biological taxonomy levels (e.g., order, family, species), supporting the main classification task with a biologically informed hierarchical structure.

+## Note
+#### 2025.06.04
+We deprecated experiment-final06.yaml and replaced it with our best-performing model configuration, experiment-final14.yaml.

 ## Installation
 (1) PyTorch.
 See https://pytorch.org/ for instruction.
 For example,
 ```